Minecrafthackermau/Minecraft-Old-School/README.md

 ## Compiling
 (From Original Repo)

-Note: New Updates To Assets.epk & Lwjgl-rundir/resources for new Old-School updates will have to be changed by you using the Run.bat.
+Note: New Updates To `assets.epk` & `lwjgl-rundir/resources` for new Old-School updates will have to be changed by you using the Run.bat.

 Just import this entire repository as a gradle project and use the **teavmc** gradle task.
 It will generate a `classes.js` in the `javascript` folder of this repository.